 Choosing your Materials

 You can make bodices using all types of fabric, but to bind the bones, you’ll need something tough.
 Strong cotton is usually best.
-This will hold the bones in place and keep them from pushing through your other fabric.
-If the main fabric you’re using is itself strong, you won’t need to use binding.
+This will hold the bones in place and prevent them from pushing through your other fabric.
+If the main fabric you’re using is strong, you won’t need to use binding.

 Underbust and Overbust Bodices